 If possible, you may be able to develop a strategy that avoids paying for college by withdrawing from your retirement savings or taking out a home equity loan.
 Both of these could land you in hot financial water as retirement approaches.
 So remember that there are other approaches.
 With a little preparation, you may be able to have a broader range of schools from which to choose to send your kids.
 Maybe that can even include the school of their dreams.

 This material is provided for general and educational purposes only; it is not comprehensive nor intended to provide legal, tax or investment advice.
 All investments are subject to risk.
-We recommend that you consult an independent legal or financial advisor for specific advice about your individual situation.
+We recommend that you consult an independent legal advisor or financial professional for specific advice about your individual situation.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.